froxxon/Linx/README.md

    - Enter the gMSA service account, clear the password fields and save by pressing "*OK*"

-- Open an elevated command prmopt and run these two commands:
+- Open an elevated command prmopt and run these two commands (*this is included in RestPS originally, but don't want the requirement of being a local admin to run it*):

    - Replace FQDN, Port and Thumbprint used to match your environment: